 We just returned from a week in Cuba and it’s hard to explain what a strange and wonderful country it is.
+A page of my favorite photos can be found here.
 First, the people are incredible in every way: kind, patient, creative, and resourceful.
 At the same time, the country is broken in every way: the physical structures, transportation, pollution, communication, etc. Here is a photo of a tourist restaurant in “Old Havana” where excellent, international dishes were served in a modern setting.
 It was empty at lunch, but jam packed with customers every evening.

 This is the view from the building less than a block away.